hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

 .. image:: ../../../img/graphql/manual/auth/collaborator-relationship.png
    :class: no-shadow

-Role based schemas
+Role-based schemas
 ------------------

-For every role that you create, Hasura automatically publishes a different GraphQL schema that represents the right queries, fields and mutations that are available to that role.
+For every role that you create, Hasura automatically publishes a different GraphQL schema that represents the right queries, fields, and mutations that are available to that role.

 Case 1: Logged-in users and anonymous users can access the same GraphQL fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In simple use-cases logged-in users and anonymous users might be able to fetch different rows (let's say because of a ``is_public`` flag) but have access to the same fields.
+In simple use-cases, logged-in users and anonymous users might be able to fetch different rows (let's say because of a ``is_public`` flag), but have access to the same fields.

 - ``anonymous`` role has a ``{is_public: {_eq: true}}`` select condition.